- It only took two years of Oculus’s operation (post Kickstarter campaign) before Facebook quickly bought it up.

 How Did Oculus Make Money?

 Oculus sold virtual reality hardware, specifically the product list shown in the previous section.
 They also managed digital services through the Oculus Store.
 Before the company was acquired by Facebook, most of Oculus’s funds were made through a widely successful Kickstarter campaign that raised over $2 million.

 Facebook acquired Oculus in 2014.
-This purchase was met with a negative public reaction by gamers, but the time allowed the company to rebuild its success.
-Facebook saw the potential in Virtual Reality in relation to the social media services they already provided.
+This purchase was met with a negative public reaction by gamers, but time allowed the company to rebuild its success.
+Facebook saw the potential in virtual reality in relation to the social media services they already provided.
 The deal included $400 million in cash and stock shares valued at $1.6 billion.

 Oculus Notable Controversies